lucid-brndmg/cyclone-online-editor/README.md

 **Please be careful when configuring the execution logger**, because the logger might output some very large text (we don't know what the user would input or what the compiler would output).
 Make sure to set the reasonable file size and collect & clear log files constantly.

-#### Build Your Own Server
+#### Implement Your Own Server
-If you don't like the existing execution server, you could build your own.
+If you don't like the existing execution server, you could implement your own.
 Just make sure that the server could execute Cyclone's source code and get the result & trace.

 The server is required to have a `POST /exec` API that accepts a JSON structure of:
 ```json